tarantool/cartridge-java/README.md

 requirements it is recommended to use an external configuration provider (like etcd), DNS or a balancing proxy for connecting to the Tarantool server.

-The next example is showing the instantiation of the `ClusterTarantoolClient` with stored function discovery provider:
+The next example is showing the instantiation of the `ClusterTarantoolTupleClient` with stored function discovery
+provider:

 ```java
 class Scratch {